 Michelle George, Nurse, L.P.N.
 Nurse Michelle graduated from Patrick Henry Community College with an A.A.S in nursing in 2010.
 She worked as an office nurse for six years before joining the Carlisle Family and she has two children at Carlisle.
 Nurse Michelle loves the family-oriented atmosphere that Carlisle brings to each and every student and their families.

 Sarah Marshall, Lunchroom Manager Mrs. Marshall attended Regis University in Denver, Colorado earning a B.A. in Communications.
 She worked as a paralegal for Discover Card in Chicago before moving to Martinsville.
-All three of her children have attended Carlisle School with her youngest son currently in middle school.
+Her husband and all three of her children have attended Carlisle School.

 Amy Parikh, Director of Finance & Human Resources Mrs. Parikh received her Bachelors Degree from the University of West Georgia in 1998.
 After completing her degree, she began her career as an auditor with the state of Georgia, then moved into general financial accounting.
 In 2007, she and her family relocated to Southern Virginia where she ventured into the fields of education and volunteerism, but she always returned to the field of accounting.
 Prior to assuming the position of Director of Finance in 2017, Mrs. Parikh worked for several organizations in the South Boston – Halifax County area, while also acting as treasurer for The Prizery in South Boston and the Paul Jones Cotillion Club in Halifax.
 Mrs. Parikh is married with two children.